The ECA’s publications and archives

 Processing of requests

-Each request is carefully assessed within 15 working days of receipt.
-The decision to allow or refuse access will depend on whether there is a need to protect any public or private interests, chiefly under the international audit standards on the confidential nature of audit information.
+Each request is carefully assessed within one month of registering the application.
+The decision to allow or refuse access will depend, for example, on whether there is a need to protect the public interest, or the confidential nature of audit information.

 Appeal